 A strain injury involves tearing to some or all of the muscle mechanism.

-The weakest part of the structure is the junction where muscle fibres attach to tendon fibres.
+The weakest part of the structure is the junction where muscle fibres transition and attach to its tendon fibres.
 This musculo-tendonous junction is the most common site of strain injuries.

 You might have either a grade 1, grade 2 or grade 3 strain: